SamVerschueren/mobicon/readme.md

 Type: `string`

-The source file of the icon.
+Source file of the icon.

 #### options